QuantEcon/lecture-source-jl/rst_files/introduction_to_types.rst

 **Remark:** Note that, by convention, type names use CamelCase ---  ``Array``, ``AbstractArray``, etc.

-Since variables and functions are denoted in lower case, this can be used to distinguish from  types when reading code and output
+(See `parametric types documentation <https://docs.julialang.org/en/v1/manual/types/#Parametric-Types-1>`_)

+**Remark:** Note that, by convention, type names use CamelCase ---  ``FloatingPoint``, ``Array``, ``AbstractArray``, etc.

 Variables, Types, and Values
 --------------------------------

+Since variables and functions are denoted in lower case, this can be used to easily identify types when reading code and output

-The type resides with the value itself, not with the name ``x``
+After assigning a variable name to an value, we can query the type of the value via the name

 .. code-block:: julia